awaiden/vite-plugin-svelte-tailwind-auto-reference/README.md

+# ⚠️ DEPRECATED

+> **Notice:** This plugin is deprecated and will no longer receive updates.
+Please use our new, unified plugin **[`vite-plugin-tailwind-ref`](https://github.com/awaiden/vite-plugin-tailwind-ref)** which supports Svelte, Vue, React, and standalone CSS files with better performance and Tailwind v4 features.

+---

 # vite-plugin-svelte-tailwind-auto-reference

 A Vite plugin that automatically adds `@reference` directives to Svelte component style blocks, enabling Tailwind CSS `@apply` directive support in scoped styles.